Force over Distance: Chapter 16

 “I have to go.”
 Rush struggled to sit.
 As unobtrusively as possible, Greer and Young held him down.
 It didn't take much, and he didn't seem to notice.

 “Where do you have to go?”
-TJ asked soothingly as she tipped his head back to look at his eyes, flashing a penlight into each of them in turn.
+TJ asked soothingly.
+She tipped his head to look at his eyes, flashing a penlight into each of them in turn.

-Rush flinched away from the light.
-“I have to—I have to interface with the central processor.”
+“I have to—agh,” Rush flinched away from the light.
+“I have t’interface with the central processor.”

 “The chair,” Young translated.
 “He wants to sit in the chair.
 We didn't do anything other than walk by the damn room, and he got hit with this intense—desire, I guess, to go in.
 I almost couldn't stop him.”